 Bit Туре Name Width Description Writing this register stores the frequency (mHz) or amplitude (100 th of dBm) point into the list buffer held in RAM.
-[54:0] WO Buffer word Frequency or amplitude 55 Writing 0x000000000 to this buffer resets the pointer to buffer location [0] and flags the device to store data written to this register.
+[53:0] WO Buffer word Frequency or Amplitude 54 Writing 0x000000000000000 to this buffer resets the pointer to buffer location [0] and flags the device to store data written to this register.
 Consecutive non-zero writes to this register will increase the buffer counter up to 2047.
 Further writes beyond this point are not recognized.
-Writing 0x7FFFFFFFFF to this register, and [55] = 1, at any time will terminate the write process and stops the pointer increment.
+Writing 0x3FFFFFFFFFFFFFF to this register, and [55:54] = 0x3, at any time will terminate the write process and stops the pointer increment.
 The value at which the pointer stops is the new count of list frequency points unless it is overwritten by register LIST_BUFFER_POINTS.
-[55] WO Frequency or amplitude 1 0 = indicates that the bits 54:0 buffer is frequency 1 = indicates that the buffer is amplitude
+[55:54] WO Frequency or Amplitude 2 0 = indicates that the bits 53:0 buffer is frequency 1 = indicates that the buffer is dwell time 2 = indicates that the buffer is amplitude